9 products you can build with TinyMCE

-A lot of people have heard of our TinyMCE WYSIWYG editor, but we often find many people don’t realize just how powerful and flexible it is.
+Many people have heard of our TinyMCE WYSIWYG editor, but we often find that they don’t realize just how powerful and flexible it is.
 There really is no limit to the types of products and use cases that can be implemented or enhanced with TinyMCE.
 It’s quite the chameleon 🦎

-So, in an attempt to provide a better understanding of why TinyMCE continues to be used and trusted in over 100M+ products worldwide, here we’re presenting an overview of 9 products that can be built with TinyMCE.
+In an attempt to provide a better understanding of why TinyMCE continues to be used and trusted in over 100M+ products worldwide, here’s an overview of 9 products that can be built with TinyMCE.

 Why nine?
 No reason – these were simply the first nine products that came to mind.
 Truly, the sky’s the limit when it comes to potential use cases – if it’s imaginable, then it’s possible with Tiny 🚀